ashp0/Drast/README.md

 ## Contact us

-If you want to contact the developers of drast, please join our [discord server](https://discord.com/invite/ZbmHzNmzPH)
+If you want to contact the developers of drast, please join our [Discord server](https://discord.com/invite/ZbmHzNmzPH)